 About the course

-This Salaried School Direct course, leads to QTS.
+This Salaried School Direct course leads to Qualified Teacher Status (QTS).
 Successful applicants to this course will specialise in teaching FS & KS1 (3-7 yr) pupils or KS1 & KS2 (5-11yr) pupils.

 On all salaried SD courses applicants must be employed by a school on the unqualified teacher payscale for the full training year; this is a considerable cost for a primary school.
 As such only a few schools are willing to consider this route and normally only do so when they are already employing an exceptional support assistant whom they wish to support in becoming a qualified teacher.
 The SCITT will therefore only interview applicants for this salaried route who approach us together with a school willing to employ them and pay their salary as an unqualified teacher.